 Department of Health

-• The Intensive Community Treatment (ICT) program in aged persons mental health (APMH) services is an alternative to acute inpatient beds.
+The Intensive Community Treatment (ICT) program within older adult clinical mental health services offers an alternative to acute inpatient beds delivered within communities.

 The program aims to:

-• provide older people with an alternative treatment setting to hospitalisation during an acute phase of their mental illness, and prevent hospitalisation where possible
+• provide older adults with an alternative treatment setting to hospitalisation during an acute phase of their mental illness, and prevent hospitalisation where possible

-• provide intensive treatment in the older person’s home during an acute phase of a mental illness, when the person and their family or carer expresses this wish
+• provide intensive treatment in older person’s home environment during an acute phase of a mental illness, when the person and their family, carer and supporters expresses this wish

-• minimise the length of stay in an inpatient unit by providing ICT during an acute episode of illness.
+• minimise the length of stay in an inpatient unit by providing ICT during an acute episode of illness at home or residential community setting.

 The program’s target group includes:

-• older people whose acute treatment for their mental illness can be delivered safely in their home as an alternative to being admitted to an aged persons mental health acute bed
+• older adults whose acute treatment for their mental illness can safely receive treatment in their home environment as an alternative to admission to an older adult clinical mental health acute bed

-• older people who have family or other carer supports available for the period of treatment
+• older adults who have family or other caregiver supports available for the period of treatment

-• older people whose length of stay in hospital can be minimised through intensive treatment at home.
+• older adults whose length of stay in hospital can be minimised through intensive treatment at home.

 These services are not available in all catchments.